Izabela88/cupandcake/README.md

   1. I want to check whether the company's opening hours have changed.

-     - The user can check the current opening hours of the hotel on Facebook or on the webpage in footer.
+     - The user can check the current opening hours of the hotel on Facebook or on the webpage in the footer.

   2. I want to check if the contact details have changed.

-     - The user would already be comfortable with the website layout and can easily find informations in the footer.
+     - The user would already be comfortable with the website layout and can easily find information in the footer.

-  3. I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+  3. I want to sign up for the Newsletter to email any major updates and/or changes to the website or organisation.

-     - To the left hand side of the footer the user can see "Subscribe to our Newsletter" and the button Subscribe.
+     - To the left-hand side of the footer, the user can see "Subscribe to our Newsletter" and the button Subscribe.

      ![Newsletter button](https://github.com/Izabela88/cupandcake/blob/development/media/newsletter-btn.png)

-     - After pressing the button, the newsletter window opens and the users can join to subscribers list to get the latest news and special offers.
+     - After pressing the button, the newsletter window opens, and the users can join to subscribers list to get the latest news and special offers.

      ![Newsletter window](https://github.com/Izabela88/cupandcake/blob/development/media/newsletter-window.png)